thegenemyers/DEXTRACTOR/README.md

 The dextract'or takes the .bax.h5 files produced for a given SMRT cell as input and:

-1. if the -o option is set, then the information needed for Quiver is extracted and put in a file named <path>.quiva.
-If the -q option is not set, then the sequence of each read is placed in a file named <path>.fasta, otherwise a .fastq file of the sequence and the imputed "quality values" for each base in the sequence is placed in a file named <path>.fastq.
+a. if the -o option is set, then the information needed for Quiver is extracted and put in a file named \<path\>.quiva.
+If the -q option is not set, then the sequence of each read is placed in a file named \<path\>.fasta, otherwise a .fastq file of the sequence and the imputed "quality values" for each base in the sequence is placed in a file named \<path\>.fastq.
 We personally do not find these values useful and so never set -q but we give you the option in case your downstream processes use such values.

-  If <path> is missing, then the path of the first .bax.h5 file is used for the output file name, less any suffixes which are replaced by .fasta and .quiva.
+  If \<path\> is missing, then the path of the first .bax.h5 file is used for the output file name, less any suffixes which are replaced by .fasta and .quiva.
   E.G., the call "dextract -o EColi.1.bax.h5 EColi.2.bax.h5 Ecoli.3.bax.h5"
   will result in the files EColi.fasta and Ecoli.quiva.

-2. if the -o option is not set, then if the -q option is also not set, then a .fasta file of the sequence of each read is written to the standard output.
+b. if the -o option is not set, then if the -q option is also not set, then a .fasta file of the sequence of each read is written to the standard output.
 Otherwise a .fastq file is written to the standard output.